lindathadeus/gameyatra/README.md

 # gameyatra
-This is a game to learn about game development.
-The game is a journey of the player where she tries to play the top level.
-The game has multiple levels.
-Each level is a different game altogether with different story and game dev stuff.
+This is a project to learn about game development.

-# Levels
+# Idea
-The second level is another game that is a smaller clone of this game https://armorgames.com/play/13213/i-saw-her-standing-there
+The game is a smaller clone of this game https://armorgames.com/play/13213/i-saw-her-standing-there.
+We create the project, patch by patch, based on our visual observation of the original game.
+Each patch can be considered as a code block with a feature or bug fix.
+Over time, these patches come together to form the complete game, making the learning process practical and easy to follow.